 What is a Care Assistant?

-Firstly, we wanted to define what a care assistant is.
+Firstly, we wanted to define what a care assistant is and what the duties of a carer in Ireland entail.
 This is sometimes quite difficult because a care assistant’s role can vary greatly depending on who their patient is.
 A basic definition would be “a trained, non-medical professional healthcare provider, that assists people in their own homes with daily duties around the house including, but not limited to, personal care, providing basic medical assistance like first aid and dispensing medication”

 Being a care assistant isn’t a one size fits all job, and many of those in community care work have a particular area of expertise.